chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

  1 file changed, 1 insertion(+), 1 deletion(-)
 ```

-In this case, the output tells me several things: it repeats my commit message and lets me know what types of changes occurred: 1 file changed, 1 line was inserted, 1 line was deleted (i.e., I swapped out a line).
-In a later discussion, we will see how to dive into the details of what changed.
+In this case, the output tells me several things:

+* it repeats my commit message
+* lets me know what types of changes occurred: 1 file changed, 1 line was inserted, 1 line was deleted (i.e., I swapped out a line).

+In a later discussion, we will see how to see exactly what content changed.

-`git status` again comes to the rescue to help us confirm and understand the changes we have initiated.
+`git status` again comes to the rescue to help us confirm and understand the changes we have committed.

 ```
 $ git status